Deborah G. Stevenson

 Cell: 203 206 4282

 Fax: 860 354-9360

-The procedure is much the same if you need to appeal a decision made in a federal district court.
+The procedure is much the same if you need to appeal a decision made in a federal district court, as well.
 Briefs are filed in the Second Circuit Court of Appeals, and, if necessary, a petition is filed with the U.S. Supreme Court to hear the case.
 Oral arguments are held, and the courts issue a written decision sometime thereafter.

 We also represent clients who have lost cases in local and state administrative agency cases, such as cases before Land Use or other municipal regulatory Commissions, local Boards of Education in due process hearings, and state Freedom of Information Commission hearings.
 In those cases to appeal, a brief is filed with the State Superior Court, or with the U.S. District Court.

 Have questions about our services or would like to make an appointment?

 Call us at +1 860 354-3590 or use our contact form.